Medicare Announces Plans to Expand Care Management Reimbursements in 2022

 An astounding 99% of all Medicare payments are made on behalf of chronic patients.
 So, it makes sense that the government would want better outcomes – and be willing to pay to get them.
 Since small and independent practices are already known for providing the bulk of chronic care, the move translates into greater reimbursement for work they’re already doing.

 Care management solutions unlock the ability for practices to earn additional reimbursements for the services they already provide to chronic care patients.
-For more information on this topic, join us for our free webinar on Wednesday, September 21, 2021 at 10 am PST and 1:00 pm EST. Save your seat here.
+For more information on this topic, check out the recording with this topic and more here.

 How can practices be reimbursed for care management?